 “If you have dry hands, you need a cream that is easily absorbed and non-sticky so you don’t get put off using it frequently,” says Dr Quinn.
 “This one contains a good mix of nourishing ingredients that are naturally high in omega fatty acids, which aid a weakened skin barrier.
 It also contains dimethicone, which protects dry patches or healing wounds from irritants, and is effective at locking in moisture.”
 At the same time, an ingredient called urea treats dryness and itching like that which occurs with eczema, psoriasis, and dermatitis.

 “If you are a mild eczema sufferer and don’t have a regularly prescribed hydrocortisone cream or ointment, then it’s always worth having an over-the-counter strength one in the house,” explains Dr Perry.
+This particular ointment is currently out of stock, but this £3.50 cream version from the same line at Boots also works.
 If, for whatever reason, your eczema is worse than usual and you have a flareup, hydrocortisone is a potent anti-inflammatory that will reduce the irritation and atopic allergic component pretty swiftly.
 Always read the information leaflet if it’s your first use — you only need to use it very sparingly, and never on your face.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.